 A Temperament Test is Required Prior to Enrollment of any of our services

 Group play is designed for social dogs to interact, play, and have fun.
-It is not for every dog, and that’s OK.
-The safety of the pets participating in group play is a primary concern for the pets in our care.
-Among the best practices for doggy daycare management is to require a temperament test (aka ‘behavior evaluation’) prior to enrolling the dog into daycare.
+Group play is not for every dog, and that’s OK!
+The safety of all pets participating in group play is our primary concern for the pets in our care.
+Among the best practices for doggy daycare pack management is to require a temperament test (aka ‘behavior evaluation’) prior to enrolling the dog into daycare.
 Behavior evaluation is an invaluable tool in helping staff to ensure the success and safety of dogs in their care.

 Your dog’s temperament test is performed during their first half or full day of daycare.
-All we need is your pet and a few hours to get to know your dog’s temperament with other humans, dogs, and to place them in a play group.
+All we need is your pet and a few hours to get to know your dog’s temperament with other humans, dogs, and group play.
+It is completely natural for first time pups to be a little shy and/or nervous.
+We take plenty of time to introduce each pup into their new environment.

 Let’s review the evaluation process first

 PART 1.
 The behavior assessment begins with the personality profile, which allows the staff to catch a glimpse of how the pet behaves at home when they are the most comfortable with their surroundings.
-The profile will be filled out by the pet owner and sent back to the facility.
+It is very important to share all information regarding your dog’s behavior such as resource guarding and food aggression.
+This does not disqualify your pup, but it does ensure that we keep our pack safe!!

 PART 2.
 The temperament test starts with an initial ‘interview’ with the pet.
 The Interview part of the test generally involves looking for any overt aggressive behaviors of a pet towards people.
 The pet is also evaluated for general personality characteristics/behaviors, such as separation anxiety, timidness, toy aggression, leash aggression, and other behaviors that may present a risk to the pet or other participants.